NishilAmin1213/COMP0197-CW2/README.md

     - Functions for training, evaluation, and plotting of loss/accuracy curves.

 ### weakly_supervised_model.py
-- Purpose: Focuses on using minimal annotations and class activation maps (CAMs) to drive segmentation.
+- Purpose: Focuses on using minimal annotations (just bounding-boxes) and class activation maps (CAMs) to drive segmentation.
 - Key Features:
-    - Uses Grad-CAM and multi-scale CAM generation for weak supervision.
+    - Uses Grad-CAM and multi-scale CAM, ReCAM for refinement of CAM's and self-attention maps for weak supervision.
-    - Implements additional data augmentations with Albumentations.
+    - Implements additional data augmentations with Albumentations and Custom Transforms.
     - Contains functions for CAM visualisation and refinement (e.g., ReCAM technique).

 ## Logging and Output